ebzzry/ebzzry.github.io/en/src/words.md

-- When you don’t give your best, and unfavorable results come out, you’ll wonder what would have happened had you done your finest.
-If, however, you gave your ace, then serene tranquility will fill the void, and not a single sliver of doubt will permeate your soul.<br>
+- When you don’t give your best, and unfavorable results come out, you’ll wonder what would have happened had you done your finest.<br>

 - The most wonderful sensations in the life of our cognizant consciousnesses are wrought with traps,